RyanKeemink/crazyflie-clients-python/docs/installation/install.md

 The same flag can be passes to ```python3 -m venv``` in order to create a python venv that can run the client.
 The first time ```pipx``` will complain about binaries not being in the path.
 Rebooting the pie solves the problem and then the client can be launched by typing ```cfclient``` in a console.

-Permission for USB needs to be set as described bellow for Debian/Ubuntu
+Permission for USB needs to be set as described below for Debian/Ubuntu

 ### Debian/Ubuntu